aws-samples/serverless-patterns/stepfunction-invoke-private-apigateway-customdomain/README.md

     * Enter desired **AWS Region**.
     * Enter **Private Custom Domain Name** (e.g. private.mydomain.com) for the Domainname parameter.
     * Enter **PrivateAPIInvokeURL**  (e.g. https://private.mydomain.com/<apigw-resource-path>) which is complete API invocation url.
-    * Enter **VPC Id** for the VPCId parameter to create VPC latticre resource gateway in VPC.
+    * Enter **VPC Id** for the VPCId parameter to create VPC lattice resource gateway in VPC.
 Recommendation: use same VPC as of API Gateway VPC endpoint attached to private api gateway.
     * Enter **Subnet Id's** for the SubnetIds parameter (comma seperated e.g. subnet1,subnet2) to create resource gateway.
 Recommendation: use same subnets as of API gateway VPC endpoint.
     * Enter **SecurityGroup Id's** for the SecurityGroup parameter which allows inbound access on port 443 from your VPC's CIDR range.
     * Allow SAM CLI to create IAM roles with the required permissions.